Evaluation Results

 Bases: ResultField

-Stores information about the realizations.
+Store information about realizations.

-class stores data related to the individual realizations
+The Realizations class stores data related to the individual realizations

 used in the optimization process.

-: A boolean array indicating whether each
+active_realizations: A boolean array indicating which realizations

-indicates that a
+were evaluated.
+True indicates that a realization was evaluated:

 - Shape \((n_r,)\), where: